 Media Studies can develop skills relevant to careers in all areas of employment.
 It allows you to develop your creative skills as well as critical thinking and analysis.
 Some common fields include journalism, marketing and media communications.
-Some other potential careers could include: Advertising, Animation, Games Designer/ Programmer, Directing, Sports Journalism, Fashion Journalism, Editing, Film, Graphic Designer, Interactive Media, Photography, Photojournalism, Publishing, Public Relations (PR), Radio Production/Broadcasting, Scriptwriting, Television Production/Broadcasting, E-Sports, Cinematography, Web Design, and more.
+Some other potential careers could include: Advertising, Animation, Games Designer or Programmer, Directing, Sports Journalism, Fashion Journalism, Editing, Film, Graphic Designer, Interactive Media, Photography, Photojournalism, Publishing, Public Relations (PR), Radio Production/Broadcasting, Scriptwriting, Television Production/Broadcasting, Esports, Cinematography, Web Design, and more.

-Students will learn about media studies around the key concepts of the theoretical framework: media language, representations, audiences & media industry.
+Students will learn about media studies around the key concepts of the theoretical framework: media language, representations, audiences & industries.
 They will also explore how context can influence media products and consider economic, historical, political, cultural and social context.

-Students will develop their knowledge and understanding of the theoretical framework whilst studying a selection of media forms and set products including:
+Students will develop their knowledge and understanding of the theoretical framework whilst studying a selection of media forms and set products, including:

 - News (The Sun, The Guardian)

 - Advertising (Quality Street, This Girl Can)

-- Magazines (GQ, Pride)
+- Magazines (GQ, Vogue)

-- Film Promotion (Spectre, The Man With The Golden Gun)
+- Film Promotion (No Time to Die, The Man with the Golden Gun)

-- Film Industry (Spectre)
+- Film Industry (007)

 - Radio (The Archers)

 - Video Games (Fortnite)

-- Television (Friends, IT Crowd)
+- Television (Friends, Modern Family)

-- Music Videos (Roar Katy Perry, Uptown
+- Music Videos (Superheroes Stormzy, The Man

-- Funk Bruno Mars)
+Taylor Swift, Rio Duran Duran)

-- Social Media (Katy Perry, Bruno Mars, The Sun, 007)
+- Social Media (Stormzy, Taylor Swift, The Sun, 007)